ZenanXing/BioCurve-Analyzer/helpfiles/Monotonic_TE.md

-#### Monotonic Curves
+### Candidate models

-The following models are used to describe the monotonic curves.
-In the below formulae, y is the response and x is the dose/concentration.
+The following models are used to describe the time-to-event data.
+In the below formulae, y is the rate of the event and x is the time.

 #### - Log-logistic models

 Log-logistic model has been frequently used to describe the typical sigmoidal curves.\
 The function and demonstration of the curve is presented in the following plot.
-The parameters in the function are biologically meaningful, where `c` is the lower plateau of the curve (also known as the lower limit), `d` is the upper asymptote, `b` is the slope at inflection point of the curve, and `e` is the estimated time which gives the half of maximum response.
-"LL.2" and "LL.3" provide the log-logistic functions with different number of fixed parameters.
+The parameters in the function are biologically meaningful, where `c` is the lower plateau of the curve (also referred to as the lower limit), `d` is the upper asymptote (also known as the upper limit).
+We offer a four-parameter log-logistic model, allowing you the option to fix the upper limit at 100% or leave it unspecified (as NA).
-LL.2: c = 0, d = 1
-LL.3: c = 0

 <p align="center">